icaromagalhaes/mlsec/README.md

 ### Optional dependencies
 ```
-$ pip install matplotlib
+$ pip install matplotlib ipynb
 ```

-Or just run `!pip install matplotlib` inside the notebook when asked for
+Or just run `!pip install <libname>` for matplotlib and ipynb inside the notebook when asked for

 ## Initialize the Notebook
 ```